awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 The `kms:ViaService` condition key is valid in IAM and key policy statements\.
 The services that you specify must be [integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) and support the `kms:ViaService` condition key\.

-#### Services that support the `kms:ViaService` condition key \(in customer managed CMKs\)<a name="viaService_table"></a>
+#### Services that support the `kms:ViaService` condition key<a name="viaService_table"></a>

-The following table lists AWS services that are integrated with AWS KMS, support customer managed CMKs, and support the use of the `kms:ViaService` condition key in customer managed CMKs\.
+The following table lists AWS services that are integrated with AWS KMS and support the use of the `kms:ViaService` condition key in customer managed CMKs\.
 The services in this table might not be available in all regions\.
 Use the `.amazonaws.com` suffix of the AWS KMS ViaService name in all AWS partitions\.

 **Note**
 You might need to scroll horizontally or vertically to see all of the data in this table\.